YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - How To.md

 ##### Share The Data
 - If data is needed to run the example, provide it
 - If the data needs to be in a certain format make sure this format is listed and defined
-   - Add a converting tool whenever possible
+   - Add a data format converting tool whenever possible

 ##### Example Code Goal Illustrates How To Use The Project

+- Example Code:
-- Example Code is written to prioritize clarity over brevity
+    - Prioritize clarity over brevity
     - Should have comments
 - Don't assume end-users understand conventions explain/define them
 - Should model best practices
 - Be consistence with Coding Style and Conventions
 - Try to limit needing other packages and dependencies
-	- In a package is required, evaluate if it should automatically install
+	- For a required package, evaluate if it should automatically install
 - Review document at the level of a beginner
+- How To Sections are geared toward intermediate user who want to know more
     - Getting Started is for new users
-- How To Sections are geared toward intermediate user who want to know more
-- Can move someone from moderate interest to raving fan
+- Good How To Documentation can move someone from moderate interest to raving fan
 - Create examples like one would recipes in a cookbook
 - Used to show off best use cases for the Project